Credit Card Icon

 To assess the severity of your eye prescription, we encourage you to consider the following:

-By assessing these elements, you can gain a clearer understanding of how bad is my eye prescription and its seriousness regarding your sight.
+By assessing these elements, you can gain a better understanding of your prescription and its seriousness regarding your sight.
 Remember, we are here to help you through this process.

 This mindmap starts with the central idea of assessing your eye prescription.
 Follow the branches to explore each factor that can impact your vision and how they relate to the overall severity of your prescription.